collocations.org

 light, muted, neutral, pale, pastel, soft

-muted tones of grey and brown
+muted tones of brown and green

 What is your natural skin tone?